SomeOddCodeGuy/WilmerAI/README.md

 > entirely dependent on the connected LLMs and their responses.
 If you connect Wilmer to a model that produces lower
 > quality outputs, or if your presets or prompt template have flaws, then Wilmer's overall quality will be much lower
 > quality as well.
 It's not much different than agentic workflows in that way.
->
->While the author is doing his best to make something useful and high quality, this is an ambitious solo project and is
-> bound to have its problems (especially since the author is not natively a Python developer, and relied heavily on AI
-> to
-> help him get this far).
-He is slowly figuring it out, though.

 ## Connecting to Wilmer